Technical specs of the Quebec Life Cycle Inventory Database

 Make an impact, become a data provider

 The data submission system is free.
 Quebec organizations can obtain support for their data collection and data submission efforts from the CIRAIG or the ecoinvent center for free.

-If you are interested in providing data to this Quebec LCI database initiative (or the Canadian LCI database), please contact us using the form below.
+If you are interested in providing data to this Quebec LCI database initiative (or the Canadian LCI database), please contact us.

 To submit data directly to ecoinvent, please contact: firstname.lastname@example.org.